 As summarized in Figure 7, only three percent of white students with a high school GPA of 3.0 or higher took two or more precollege English courses compared to eight percent of students of color.
 Among Black/African students this underplacement was more pronounced, with 14 percent of students taking two or more precollege English courses.
 Had these students been accurately placed using the English transcript-based placement policies in place at their respective colleges, every single student should have been placed into college-level English courses.
-Similarly when looking at math coursetaking, as shown in Figure 8, four percent of white students, this underplacement was higher, with 10 percent of students taking two or more precollege courses.
+Similarly when looking at math coursetaking, as shown in Figure 8, four percent of white students who took calculus in high school enrolled in two or more precollege courses compared to nine percent of students of color.
+For Asian students, this underplacement was higher, with 10 percent of students taking two or more precollege courses.
 This evidence makes clear that placement - including the policy, implementation, and ongoing practices of evaluation - is racist in that it perpetuates inequity between racial groups, even when students' coursetaking in high school indicates that they should be ready for college-level courses.

+Figure 7.
 Extended Precollege ENGLISH Coursetaking Among Students With a 3.0 Cumulative High School GPA

-Percent of students who took two or more precollege English courses within their first two years of enrollment
+Percent of students who took two or more precollege English courses within their first two vears of enrollment